Quick Summary:

 Importance of Website Speed

 Users have high expectations of their websites, and you can’t afford to let them down.
-In terms of improving audience engagement, income, and customer loyalty, your website’s performance is important to your success.
+Your website’s performance is essential to your success in terms of improving audience engagement, income, and customer loyalty.
 Customer satisfaction is measured in seconds.
 Let’s look at a few statistics to help comprehend it better.
 According to Akamai –

-53% of people will leave a mobile page if it takes longer than 3 seconds to load.
+53% of users will abandon sites taking longer than 3 seconds to load.

 How to check Laravel Website Performance?